 23. I thus, find that the recovery of gold from the possession of the noticee which was concealed and not declared to the Customs with an intention to illicitly clear it from the Airport to evade the payment of Customs duty is an act of smuggling and the same is conclusively proved.
 By his above act of commission, it is proved beyond doubt that the noticee has violated Section 77 of the Customs Act, 1962 read with Regulation 3 of Customs Baggage Declaration Regulations, 2013.
-I also find from the statement that the gold brought by the noticee from Dubai, however the same has not been declared before the Customs to evade payment of customs duty.
+I also find from the statement that the gold brought by the noticee from Jeddah, however the same has not been declared before the Customs to evade payment of customs duty.
 Therefore, the gold imported by the noticee in the form of Jewellery, viz.
-02 gold kadas and deliberately not declared before the Customs on her arrival in India and in commercial quantity cannot be treated as a bonafide household goods and thus the passenger has contravened the Para 2.26 of the Foreign Trade Policy 2015-20 and thereby Section 11(1) of the Foreign Trade (Development and Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992 read in conjunction with Section 11(3) of the Customs Act, 1962 and the relevant provisions of Baggage Rules, 2016, Customs Baggage Declaration Regulations, 2013 and Notification No.50/2017-Customs dated 30.06.2017 as amended.
+07 gold kadiwali chains and deliberately not declared before the Customs on his arrival in India and in commercial quantity cannot be treated as a bonafide household goods and thus the passenger has contravened the Para 2.26 of the Foreign Trade Policy 2015-20 and thereby Section 11(1) of the Foreign Trade (Development and

+Regulation) Act, 1992 read with Section 3(2) and 3(3) of the Foreign Trade (Development and Regulation) Act, 1992 read in conjunction with Section 11(3) of the Customs Act, 1962 and the relevant provisions of Baggage Rules, 2016, Customs Baggage Declaration Regulations, 2013 and Notification No. 50/2017-Customs dated 30.06.2017 as amended.
 It is undisputed that as per the Foreign Trade Policy applicable during the period, gold was not freely importable and it could be imported only by banks authorized by RBI or other authorized by DGFT and to some extent by passengers.
 Therefore, gold which is restricted item for import but which was imported without fulfilling the conditions for import becomes prohibited goods in terms of Section 2(33) and it is liable for confiscation under Section 111 of Customs Act, 1962.

-23.1 As per the provisions of Section 111(d) of the Customs Act, 1962, the following goods brought from a place outside India shall liable to confiscation: - being imported, contrary to any prohibition imposed by or under this Act or any other law for the time being in force;
+23.1 As per the provisions of Section 111(d) of the Customs Act, 1962, the following goods brought from a place outside India shall liable to confiscation:

-(d) any goods which are imported or attempted to be imported or are brought within the Indian customs waters for the purpose of
+-(d) any goods which are imported or attempted to be imported or are brought within the Indian customs waters for the purpose of being imported, contrary to any prohibition imposed by or under this Act or any other law for the time being in force;